Step 4: Define the Dialogue State Handlers¶

 The above code snippet illustrates the conventions for implementing dialogue state tracking and dialogue state handling logic in MindMeld.
 The code is written to perform four steps:

-1. Import the Application class from the MindMeld package.
+class from the MindMeld package. - Define an

-2. Define an Application instance to serve as the parent container for the application.
+instance to serve as the parent container for the application. - Using the

 The patterns and associated handlers which you enumerate using this straighforward application structure constitute the core interaction logic for your application.
-The structure described above should suffice if you plan to contain all the functionality needed for your app's interactions within a single file (__init__.py).
-It is often useful for large applications to break the application logic into multiple modules.
-Because the application is a Python package there is flexibility in how you accomplish this.
-Here is one approach which defines dialogue handlers in a handlers submodule.
+The structure described above should suffice if you plan to contain all the functionality needed for your app's interactions within a single file (__init__.py

 from mindmeld import Application